eminentpal/swedbank-multistepform/README.md

 ## Steps
  1. Cd to project directory

- 2. Run git install to install the node modules.
+ 2. Run npm install to install the node modules.

  3. After node modules installed, to start the app just run the command  `npm start`